 Drugs For Depression

 Called antidepressants, these help lift your mood and ease the sadness and hopelessness you might feel.
-If this is an option for you, I will work with you and your doctor to find the one that works best for you with the fewest side effects.
+If this is an option for you, I will work with you so that you can work with your doctor to find the one that works best for you with the fewest side effects.
 It’s all about the brain circuitry that helps manage your mood.
 The three key chemicals are norepinephrine, serotonin, and dopamine.
 Research shows that in depression, brain circuits that use these chemicals don't work efficiently.
 Antidepressants tweak the chemicals so that the circuits work better.
 That can help improve your mood, although researchers don’t understand exactly how.
 I am NO expert in medications, and I do not pretend to be, nor do I prescribe them to my clients; however, I can be someone to help you get the right expert on your side.

 LACK OF SELF-ACCEPTANCE